How To Use Every Part Of A Pumpkin – No Food Waste

 Dry Out The Pumpkin Seeds

-• Separate the seeds from the pumpkin 'guts' and then rinse well before drying them out.
-To do this, place the seeds on top of either a clean tea-towel or kitchen paper/paper towel, placed on top of a tray.
-Be sure to separate them so they dry out easier.
-Note that using paper, a few will have a tendency to stick to the paper once dried.
-Leave to dry out near a radiator or somewhere warm, over-night.
-This long drying time is optional, but reducing baking time.
+- Place the seeds on top of a clean tea-towel or baking/parchment paper, placed on top of a tray.
+Separate them so they dry out easier.
+Note that using kitchen paper/paper towel, a few will have a tendency to stick to the paper once dried.

 Flavour The Pumpkin Seeds

-• Once the pumpkin seeds are completely dried out you can roast them.
-But first you can coat them with a seasoning of your choice or so a few different ones.
+- Once the pumpkin seeds are completely dried out you can roast them.
+But first you can coat them with a seasoning of your choice or do a few different ones.
 For this batch of photos, I made 3 flavours – salt, garlic pepper and a smoked paprika version.
 To flavour them, simply coat in oil and then with your seasoning.
 Use more seasoning than you think you need, as some will not stay on the seeds.
-For the smoked paprika ones, I sprayed with garlic infused cooking oil by OneCal first before coating them.
-I found it easy enough to just place the seeds on the baking/parchment paper on the baking tray, and season there.
-But you can also choose to season in a bowl if you like.

 Roast The Pumpkin Seeds

-• Have your seeds spread apart on the baking tray/sheet lined with baking/parchment paper, and bake for about 10 minutes, at 190°c/170°c Fan Oven/375°f/Gas Mark 5.
+- Have your seeds spread apart on the baking tray/sheet lined with baking/parchment paper, and bake for about 10 minutes, at 190°c/170°c Fan Oven/375°f/Gas Mark 5.
 I baked for 7 minutes and then tested them, and turned the tray and baked a further 3 minutes till toasted and crunchy.
-Remove from the oven and place the baking tray/sheet on the cooling rack to cool down.
-Once cooled down, eat or store in a jar till ready to eat.

 Notes